 The Respiratory Care Program complies with all Americans with Disabilities Act requirements.
 Jackson State does not discriminate on the basis of disability in admission and access to academic programs, services or employment.
 Students with disabilities who want to request accommodations should contact the Disability Resource Center (DRC) inside the Counseling Office.
 It is the responsibility of the student to provide current, documented evidence of their disability to the DRC.
-Contact Linda Nickell, Dean of Students, at ext.
-50354 for additional ADA information, or go to the JSCC Disability Resource Center.
+For additional ADA information, go to the JSCC Disability Resource Center.

 In keeping with the accreditation standards outlined by CoARC, all students must possess the physical and emotional abilities required of a respiratory therapist.
 These abilities include, but are not limited to, the following:

 - Physical strength necessary to carry common objects, push or move common equipment,